The Remote Economy: A Two-Way Street

-There are ways around this problem, but they take careful planning and can have significant downsides.
+There are ways around the working-while-on-vacation problem, but they take careful planning and can have significant downsides.
 For instance, California can’t tax a nonresident’s work in California if it isn’t compensated.
 Most business owners or top management control their compensation packages.
 If the agreement is that the nonresident can vacation in California all he wants, but any work there will not be compensated, then there is no income for California to tax.
 Of course, this results in a different problem — it’s always better to make more money and pay taxes on it, even at California’s high rates, than to make less money.
 But if the company can make up for that with a larger share of profits (not taxable by California because there is no business situs here), some other nontaxable fringe benefits, or higher pay for on-site work, then it may be worth it to reduce the risk of an unfavorable audit which having to file a nonresident tax return gives rise to.
 Further, owners of S corps usually receive both W-2 and K-1 distributions, and as principals they can usually control how they are paid and when in an employment contract allocating “work” in California to stock value, not employment.

 But this may in turn raise other issues.
-Specifically, the IRS generally won’t allow business owners to claim their compensation is pure profit; rather it deems a reasonable portion of their compensation as payment for work (and subject to higher rates, FICA, etc.), assuming they aren’t passive investors.
+Specifically, the IRS generally won’t allow S corp owner to claim their compensation is only return on investment; rather it requires a reasonable portion of their compensation to be allocated to W-2 wages (and subject to higher rates, FICA, etc.), assuming they aren’t passive investors.
 So, any plan to limit taxable California income for remote work must take into consideration federal rules, and need careful review by tax professionals.